eobolo/alu-shell/init_files_variables_and_expansions/README.md

 9-divide_and_rule:a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love_exponent_breath:a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal:a script that converts a number from base 2 to base 10.
+12-combinations: a script that prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+One combination per line
+The output should be alpha ordered, starting with aa Do not print oo
+Your script file should contain maximum 64 characters